-Federal law requires colleges and universities to compile and publish annual crime statistics.
-As part of that obligation, members of the community who are considered to be campus security authorities are required to report crime statistics for inclusion in the University’s Annual Security Report.
-CSA include but are not limited to faculty advisors to student organizations, police and security departments, the Dean of Students office, the Residence Life office, Housing office, the University Service Center, the Equal Opportunity Office, and other officials who have a significant responsibility for student and campus activities.
+Pursuant to a federal law known as the Clery Act, the University is required to compile and publish crime statistics in an Annual Security Report.
+As part of that obligation, members of the University’s community who are considered to be Campus Security Authorities (CSAs) are required to report crime statistics for inclusion in the University’s Report.
+The law defines “Campus Security Authority” as “An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.”
+CSAs include, but are not limited to, faculty advisors to student organizations, police and security departments, personnel in the Dean of Students office, the Residence Life office, Housing office, the University Service Center, the Equal Opportunity Office, and other officials who have a significant responsibility for student and campus activities.

 - Murder and non-negligent manslaughter

 - Aggravated assault